jasongaylord/gaylordsolutions.TwitterWidget/README.md

 # gaylordsolutions.TwitterWidget
 A TwitterWidget for the @cloudscribe project

 The documentation for the TwitterWidget is lacking.
 However, the first version can be used in your cloudscribe project.
-As of the time of this writing, there are a few items to manually change in your cloudscribe project:
+As of the time of this writing, there are two items to manually change in your cloudscribe project:

-1. Until I publish the NuGet package, you must manually add the binary as a dependency.
-2. In the cloudscribe project's config folder, find the cloudscribeFeatures.cs file.
+1. In the cloudscribe project's config folder, find the cloudscribeFeatures.cs file.
 Modify the SetupCloudscribeFeatures function by including the following line: `services.AddTwitterWidget(config.GetSection("TwitterOptions"));` right above the return.
-3. In the cloudscribe project's config folder, find the RoutingAndMVC.cs file.
-Just below the `services.AddMVC()` line and right above the `.AddRazorOptions...` line, add `.AddApplicationPart(typeof(cloudscribe.TwitterWidget.Controllers.TwitterWidgetController).GetTypeInfo().Assembly)`
-4. In appsettings, add new configuration at the bottom of the file that resembles the below:
+2. In appsettings, add new configuration at the bottom of the file that resembles the below:
 `  "TwitterOptions": {
     "Username": "",
     "TwitterConsumerKey": "",